nanawel/our-shopping-list/README.md

 OSL uses a WebSocket to allow server-to-client communication.
-So using a reverse-proxy to forward the connection implies the presence of the following sections in the corresponding VirtualHost:
+So using a reverse-proxy to forward the connection implies the presence of the following sections below in the corresponding virtual host.

+Replace `127.0.0.1` and `8080` with the IP of the OSL host if your RP is not the host itself and/or if you're using another port.

+#### Apache

 ```
 <Proxy *>